Gavin Williamson: Allegations of bullying and resignation

 On 9 November 2022 two more sources told The Guardian that, when he was Chief Whip, Williamson was heard joking or boasting about how his tactics affected the mental health of people he worked with.
 Anne Milton told Channel 4 News that Williamson had used MPs' mental and physical health problems against them, and had collected "salacious gossip" about their "sexual preferences".
 Milton said that Williamson sent her an email, responding to a female civil servant asking about a minister having to alter travel plans to attend a vote, "Always tell them to fuck off and if they have the bollocks to come and see me.
 Fuck jumped up civil servants."
 Milton added "It's an image he cultivates.
 I think he feels that he's Francis Urquhart from House of Cards."
 Milton accused Williamson of creating a culture of fear for Conservative MPs by using gossip over their drinking, sex lives or mental health as "leverage" to keep control.
 Milton thought Sunak's decision to reappoint Williamson was "probably a bit naïve.
 I don't know that there are many people that would hang out the bunting to see Gavin Williamson back in government."

 At Prime Minister's Questions on 9 November 2022 Rishi Sunak said it was "absolutely right" that Williamson had resigned and said: "I obviously regret appointing someone who has had to resign in these circumstances".
 An unnamed senior Conservative MP told Sky News it had always been well known that Williamson was a bully.

-On 10 November 2022 the BBC reported that several other Conservative MPs would have been ready to make formal complaints to Conservative head office over Williamson if he had not resigned.
-According to the BBC two formal complaints were submitted to the Independent Complaints and Grievance Scheme (ICGS).
-Jake Berry stated he told Sunak about Morton's complaint on 24 October, one day before Williamson was appointed.
+On 10 November 2022, BBC News reported that several other Conservative MPs would have been ready to make formal complaints to Conservative head office over Williamson if he had not resigned.
+According to the BBC, two formal complaints were submitted to the Independent Complaints and Grievance Scheme (ICGS).
+Jake Berry stated that he told Sunak about Morton's complaint on 24 October, one day before Williamson was appointed.

 On 4 September 2023 Williamson was told by a Parliamentary independent expert panel to apologise to the House of Commons and to take behavioural training.
 The panel concluded that he had abused his power when he sent Morton text messages in 2022.